LoganThatcher/LoganThatcher.github.io/index.md

 me expand my skill set.
 I am excited to work on challenging projects which provide the opportunity to produce quality games while growing as a developer.

-When making a game, I enjoy building a cohesive theme that enhances the player's experience.
+When making a game, I strive to build a cohesive theme that enhances the player's experience.
-I like making strategic games and enjoy thinking through puzzles and challenges.
+I like developing situations which encourage strategic thinking and enjoy the process of devising puzzles and challenges.
+I also have experience making action and shooter games using Unity and Unreal 4 and developing game graphics directly with OpenGL's API.

-I also have experience making action and shooter games using engines like Unity and Unreal 4 and developing game graphics directly with OpenGL's API.
+I like playing video games (obviously).
+I enjoy engaging in the depth of strategies and puzzles,

-I enjoy (hobbies) ... (games and activities)
+unwinding in the flow of action, and savoring a good storyline.
+In my spare time I swim, hike, and play with my dog Chip.

 ## Projects